 Kim, you might also want to take a look at this other discussion here on Proformative:

 "KPIs for the Accounting Department & Finance Department"

-And, this free white paper titled:
+And, this free white paper that get to some of the same issues, titled:

 Some of the performance criteria for accounting personnel can be A/R collections (DSO ratio - overall or by customer groups), A/P timely payment or specific days target depending on corporate goal, early payment discount utilization, error rate per number of transactions processed, monthly closing days (avg or each mo).
 Criteria does not need to be static, as long as it is communicated well and with enough notice to employees.
 I agree with the idea of earnings/cash flow qualifier so employees are cognizant of company level performance which ties to teamwork with other departments.